More Life in a Tramps Vest

 "More Life in a Tramps Vest" is the second single released by Welsh rock band Stereophonics.
 The song is taken from the band's debut album, Word Gets Around (1997), and was released on 19 May 1997.
 It reached number 33 on the UK Singles Chart.
-The song is about life from the view of someone working on a market stall.
+The song is about life from the view of someone working on a market stall in Aberdare, whilst all the shops were closing down.
 The single's B-side, "Raymond's Shop", is featured on Stereophonics' greatest hits compilation album Decade in the Sun.